Courts Check Trump Moves to Suppress Voting Access

 NEWS & RESEARCH

 President Trump has proposed policies to centralize election control and restrict voting access.
 Key initiatives, including the "SAVE Act" and a March 2026 executive order, aim to eliminate mail-in voting, mandate re-registration, and require strict proof of citizenship and residency.
 The administration has also repurposed a centralized national database for checking immigration status into a tool for mointoring voting.
 On June 25, 2026, federal Judge Indira Talwani ruled that major parts of Trump’s March 2026 EO exceeded the president’s power and violated the separation of powers by encroaching on states’ authority to administer elections.
+The Justice Department has appealed.
 Also in June, federal Judge Sparkle Sooknanan ordered the Department of Homeland Security to block states from searching the national database, which also includes Social Security records.
-And a federal judge in Maryland was the latest in more than a half-dozen decisions rejecting US Department of Justice efforts to access a state’s voter rolls.
+And some 16 courts have rejected US Department of Justice efforts to access a state’s voter rolls.
 Additionally, Trump allies have suggested deploying immigration enforcement officers to polling sites which could intimidate prospective voters.
+But the Supreme Court rejected the administration’s effort to block counting mail-in votes received after election day.
+And in early July 2026, federal Judge Emmet Sullivan blocked the US Postal Service from carrying out Trump’s order to not deliver mail-in ballots to states that decline to hand over their voter data to the federal government.
+And on July 25, 2026, the First Circuit Appeals Court blocked the Trump administration from tightening rules for mail-in voting in 23 states before the November elections.
+Trump is asking the Supreme Court to intervene.

 ANALYSIS & OPINION